rbtylee/tutorial-jsonc/tutorial/legacy.md

 Hence, it is safe to call this function with a NULL object, in which case (null) is returned.

 It is important to note that the returned "string memory is managed by the json\_object and will be freed when the reference count of the json\_object drops to zero."
 Therefore, if one wishes to 'keep' the value of this string around, one has to store it in a char array.
-For example:
+For example, [_*json-parse01.c*_](https://github.com/rbtylee/tutorial-jsonc/blob/master/src/json-parse01.c):

 ```
 #include <stdlib.h>